Using an oral syringe

 - Give your child a drink to wash down the medicine.

-- When you have given the whole dose, wash the syringe in warm, soapy water unless directed otherwise on the label..
+- When you have given the whole dose, take the syringe apart and wash the sections in warm, soapy water unless directed otherwise on the label..

 - Do not squirt all of the medicine into your child’s mouth in one go – he or she may choke.